Today in History - August

 On this day in 1789 the first police force in NSW was formed.
 From the beginnings of the Colony the Royal Marines were meant to undertake the policing role but they proved disinclined to police errant convicts.
 Therefore Governor Phillip established a civilian police force made up of 12 well-behaved convicts.
 In 1810 Governor Macquarie re-organised the growing force, establishing police districts and ranks.
 In 1862 the Mounted, Water, Border, Native and Sydney Police units were amalgamated into one Police force.

-- See Archives in Brief 20 Police Service Records for more details
+- See our fact sheet, Archives in Brief 20 Police Service Records

-- See entry in Colonial Secretary's Papers under POLICE
+- See the entries in the Colonial Secretary's Papers under POLICE

 On this day in 1890 the first recital on the Grand Organ in the Sydney Town Hall was held.
 At the time, the organ was the largest pipe organ in the world.
 It was built by English firm William Hill & Son before being dismantled and shipped to Sydney.
 The recital was performed by W T Best, the City Organist from Liverpool, England.
 An extensive repair program was carried out on the organ between 1972-82.